xhtai/cartridges/README.md

 We assume that all *C**C**F*<sub>*m**a**x*</sub> values for non-matches are drawn from the same distribution, and given such a distribution, we compare each newly computed score against this distribution, and compute the right tail proportion.
 This value is the probability of observing a higher *C**C**F*<sub>*m**a**x*</sub> by chance.

 In reality, we do not have access to such a distribution.
 What we might have is a known database, where we are able to compute all pairwise non-matching scores.
 These form a sample from the unknown distribution.
-For example, using the NBIDE data set, we have a total of 108 images from 12 different guns.
-Doing all pairwise comparisons within the database, we have a total of 10692 non-match scores, which would form a sample from the unknown population of non-match scores.
-We can then compare .37 against this distribution.
+For example, using the NBIDE data set, for each new image we have a total of 107 images in the known database.
+Doing all pairwise comparisons within the database, we have a total of 10494 non-match scores, which would form a sample from the unknown population of non-match scores.
+We can then compare .36 against this distribution.

 Installation
 ------------